 Skendulate House is the home of the Skenduli family and has been for over 250 years.
 Taken from them during Communism, it has since been returned and the family take great pride in showing tourists around their home, which has been styled as a sort of ethnographic museum.

-Gjorkaster Fortress and Castle.
-Just a short walk uphill from the city centre, Gjirokaster Fortress and Castle are beautifully preserved and offer sweeping panoramic views over the city.
+Gjorkastra Fortress and Castle.
+Just a short walk uphill from the city centre, Gjirokastra Fortress and Castle are beautifully preserved and offer sweeping panoramic views over the city.

 I stayed at Stone City Hostel and in terms of the building and decor, it is probably the most beautiful hostel I’ve ever stayed in.
 Stone City Hostel feels more like a country cottage than a backpacker’s hostel, and the owners Brenna and Walter go out of their way to make guests feel at home.